*The following contains media that some viewers may find disturbing. Viewer discretion is advised.

 While Salad Fingers has certainly been his most watched work — David is quite prolific in maintaining the quality of his videos, and if you’re up for it, it’s worth taking the squirmy journey into darkness, gore and out-of-this-world weird to consume the rest of his filmography.
 It’s quite a collection considering David writes, animates, voices and scores nearly everything himself.

-David has been vocal about people reading too much into his work, but there’s certainly a lot left for interpretation in his films.
-I tend not to overanalyze when I consume as I’m pretty content with just experiencing, but I really enjoy reading the theories about all of his animations in the comments on his videos — which his fans scrupulously deconstruct every time David has finished a new work.
+David has been vocal about the over-analyzation of his work, but there’s certainly a lot left for interpretation in his films.
+I tend to position myself as a neutral audience when it comes to consumption, but I really enjoy reading the theories about all of his animations in the comments on his videos — which his fans scrupulously deconstruct every time David has finished a new work.
 When I first watched “Dog of Man” it almost made my cry and I still have no idea what it’s about.

-For people that consider themselves as outcasts, it’s probably easier to relate to David’s characters — who are typically fringe, isolated and in their head — and maybe that’s why I gravitated towards his creations so willingly.
-His unique comedic voice is also something people likely find common ground with, which usually is exclusive to the animated medium and oftentimes requires an astute attention to detail in order to notice the fullness of David’s punchlines.
+For people that consider themselves as outcasts, it’s probably easier to relate to David’s characters — who are almost unanimously fringe, isolated and in their head — and maybe that’s why I gravitated towards his creations so willingly.
+His unique comedic voice is also something viewers can find common ground with, which usually is exclusive to the animated medium and oftentimes requires an astute attention to detail in order to notice the fullness of David’s punchlines.

 I was surprised in consuming David’s new work to find that his most recent films have been thematically health related.
 “Cream,” one his longest single works, follows a narrative commentary on the current political bureaucracy of the health and pharmaceutical industry.